alfuwu/Hyleus-Vault/Species/Human.md

 The Reday twins, [[Ezkli Reday]] and [[Tarik Reday]], are some of the most famous humans on the planet.
 Their powerful militaristic capabilities, paired with their status as two of the four Monoliths of the [[Monolithic Order]], has cemented their status as some of the most powerful humans to have ever existed.

 ### Historical
 [[Martyr Zuun Gao]], perhaps the most powerful [[Psychoticism|psychic]] to walk the planet, was a human.
-Her work revolutionized the field of [[psychoticism]] and was one of the key factors in a wide public shift in perception towards the ability. [[Alfred Tonic]] has expanded upon her work in the time since, though most of his attention remains firmly within [[necromancy]].
+Her work revolutionized the field of [[psychoticism]] and was one of the key factors in a wide public shift in perception towards the ability. [[Alfred set Tonic]] has expanded upon her work in the time since, though most of his attention remains firmly within [[necromancy]].